meteor/meteor/docs/source/packages/accounts-2fa.md

 description: Documentation of Meteor's `accounts-2fa` package.
 ---

+This package allows you to provide a way for your users to enable 2FA on their accounts, using an authenticator app such as Google Authenticator, or 1Password.
+When the user is logged in on your app, they will be able to generate a new QR code and read this code on the app they prefer.
+After that, they'll start receiving their codes.
+Then, they can finish enabling 2FA on your app, and every time they try to log in to your app, you can redirect them to a place where they can provide a code they received from the authenticator.

-The package allows you to easily integrate 2FA with the OTP technology on your login flow.
-It uses [node-2fa](https://www.npmjs.com/package/node-2fa) which works on top of [notp](https://github.com/guyht/notp), **that** implements TOTP ([RFC 6238](https://www.ietf.org/rfc/rfc6238.txt)) (the Authenticator standard), which is based on HOTP ([RFC 4226](https://www.ietf.org/rfc/rfc4226.txt)) to provide codes that are exactly compatible with all other Authenticator apps and services that use them.
+This package uses [node-2fa](https://www.npmjs.com/package/node-2fa) which works on top of [notp](https://github.com/guyht/notp), **that** implements TOTP ([RFC 6238](https://www.ietf.org/rfc/rfc6238.txt)) (the Authenticator standard), which is based on HOTP ([RFC 4226](https://www.ietf.org/rfc/rfc4226.txt)) to provide codes that are exactly compatible with all other Authenticator apps and services that use them.

 > This package is meant to be used with `accounts-password`, so if you don't have `account-password` in your project, you'll need to add it.
-In the future, we want to enable the use of this app with other login methods, like `accounts-passwordless` or our oauth methods (Google, GitHub, etc...).
+In the future, we want to enable the use of this package with other login methods, like `accounts-passwordless` or our oauth methods (Google, GitHub, etc...).

 <h3 id="activating-2fa">Activating 2FA</h3>

-The first step to using 2FA is to generate a QR code so that the user can scan it in an authenticator app and start receiving codes.
+The first step, in order to enable 2FA, is to generate a QR code so that the user can scan it in an authenticator app and start receiving codes.

 {% apibox "Accounts.generate2faActivationQrCode" "module":"accounts-base" %}